NethServer/ns8-mail/README.md

 ## Configure

-The following command configures a mail server "mail.example.com".
-Users from the domain "ad.example.com" can log in and they are offered a mailbox quota of 200 MB:
+As an example, the following command configures a mail server "mail.example.com".

     api-cli run module/mail1/configure-module --data '{"hostname":"mail.example.com","user_domain":"ad.example.com","mailbox_quota_mb":200}'

+- Users from the domain "ad.example.com" can authenticate with SMTP submission, IMAP and POP services.
+They are offered a mailbox quota of 200 MB:

+- The domain "ad.example.com" is accepted as final destination with the default configuration for the SMTP MX server, listening on port 25.

 ## Services

 1. Dovecot -- See dovecot/README.md
-2. Postfix -- N/A
+2. Postfix -- See postfix/README.md
 3. Rspamd -- N/A

 ## Uninstall